emberjs/data/README.md

 ### findMany()

-Implement `findMany()` to fetch and populate all of the models for a given list of IDs.
+Implement `findMany()` to fetch and populate all of the records for a given list of IDs.
 The default `findMany()` will repeatedly invoke `find()`, but this may be extremely inefficient.
 If you can, your server should support a way to find many items by a list of IDs.